Dental emergency in Laurel? Call our office 24/7 at 301-490-7007 for immediate help from our compassionate team.

 - Full Denture Replacement: We can craft a new set of custom-fit dentures tailored specifically for your mouth, ensuring renewed comfort and appearance.

-- Partial Dentures: In case only a few teeth are missing or damaged, partial dentures may be a good fit, filling in the gaps while preserving your remaining teeth.
+- Partial Dentures: If only some teeth are missing or damaged, partial dentures may be a good fit, filling in the gaps while preserving your remaining teeth.

 - Implant-Supported Dentures: For enhanced stability, we may recommend implant-supported dentures, which use dental implants as anchors for a secure and natural feel.